Boost Your Habits

 How Long Does it Take to Form a Habit?

 You might have heard of the 21/90 rule, but this popular theory is more myth than fact.
-2009 study discovered that it takes 66 days on average to form a new habit.
+A 2009 study discovered that it takes 66 days on average to form a new habit.
 However, this can vary depending on the habit’s complexity and your commitment.
 Some habits may take a shorter time, while others might require more patience.
 Consistency is key.

 How Do I Build Good Habits?